 Political Theory at the Graduate Center addresses the myriad conjunctures of power and ethics that inform collective life.
 We privilege no perspective or tradition, and we employ a variety of critical approaches—historical, conceptual, analytical, and more—to promote political understanding.

-Students who study political theory at CUNY will develop a solid foundation in the history of Western political thought and will confront vital issues in contemporary political thought.
-Special interests of the faculty, and thus the focus of work in the program are: twentieth century political thought, contemporary political theory, feminist political theory and the political theory of gender and sexuality, Marxism, liberal and social democratic theory, democratic political theory, human rights, political theory in globalized societies, and political theory from non-Western and post-colonial perspectives.
+Our course offerings require knowledge of the history of political thought but primarily reflect the diverse interests of our faculty.
+Those interests include: twentieth century political thought, contemporary political theory, feminist political theory and the political theory of gender and sexuality, Marxism, liberal and social democratic theory, democratic political theory, human rights, political theory in globalized societies, and political theory from non-Western and post-colonial perspectives

-- Young Kun Kim, comparative philosophy, Asian political thought
+Young Kun Kim – cross-cultural political philosophy, Asian political thought

-- John Wallach, democratic theory, ancient Greek political thought, constitutionalism.
+John Wallach – political ethics, democratic theory, ancient Greek political thought; political interpretation

 Richard Wolin – Frankfurt School, modern French and German political thought and politics